unrealwork/atsd-use-cases/LA_Port/README.md

 | 2012 | 631.0               |
 ```

-Sulfur Oxide is produced naturally by volcanos but the majority of its harmful production comes from burning fossil fuels
+Sulfur Oxide is produced naturally by volcanoes but the majority of its harmful production comes from burning fossil fuels
 in industrial processes.
 The Port of Los Angeles has cut its own portion of such production by a stunning 20% in just 7 years,
 down from 25% of the Los Angeles Basin total in 2005 to just 6% in 2012.